danth/stylix/docs/src/styling.md

 borders.
 Examples include Sway and i3.

 This does not include applications bundled with the desktop environment such as file managers, which would fall into the general category.

-It also does not include desktop helpers such as taskbars and menus.
-However, these are often configured together with the window manager, especially in the case of larger desktop environments such as KDE and GNOME.
+Desktop helpers such as taskbars and menus are not technically part of the window manager, although they're often configured in the same place.

+An urgent window is one which is grabbing for attention - Windows shows this by a flashing orange taskbar icon.

 - Unfocused window border: base03
 - Focused window border: base0A
+- Unfocused window border in group: base0D
+- Focused window border in group: base06
 - Urgent window border: base07
 - Window title text: base05
-- Focused Window in Group: base6
-- Unfocused Window in Group: base0D
-- Error: base0F

 ## Notifications and Popups